European shares retreat after weak German data

 A fall in the shares of heavyweight stocks Total and Sanofi also pegged back European markets.

-But in spite of the pullback in equities, many traders expected European stocks to rally later this year, helped by the ECB's support for the euro zone economy, including last month's interest rate cut and ECB head Mario Draghi's plans to keep open the option of creating money, if needed.
+But in spite of the pullback in equities, many traders expected European equities to rally later this year, helped by the European Central Bank's support for the euro zone economy, including last month's interest rate cut and ECB head Mario Draghi's plans to keep open the option of creating money, if needed.

 "The near-term still looks positive.
 Mario Draghi's speech last week is still keeping a risk-on scenario," said Carlo Alberto de Casa, senior market analyst at online brokerage ActivTrades.